 Bloodshot eyes are an inflammation or rupturing of the capillary vessels contained in the covering or outside layer of the eye (called the conjunctiva).
+It is the same inflammation that could cause headaches, puffy eyes, or other symptoms.
 That inflammation can be caused by all sorts of problems and can even be caused by too much time in the sun.
 The results can vary, depending on situational severity, from slightly accentuated vessels to blood-red “demon eyes.”
 This means, of course, that the treatments may vary as well.

 Best Ways to Get Rid of Bloodshot Eyes